hcaumo/Ripple/README.md

 8. **Third-Party KYC/AML Service**
    - Integrates with the platform via WebHook to perform KYC and AML checks, ensuring compliance and blocking users if their AML status changes.

-## Installation

-This platform is known to run on AWS, Bubble.io, and XRPL.

-### Steps to Install and Configure

-1. **Setup AWS Environment**

-   Ensure you have an AWS account and the AWS CLI configured.
-Install necessary tools and create required IAM roles and policies.

-2. **Deploy DynamoDB**

-   Create a DynamoDB table to store encrypted private keys and user wallet addresses.

-3. **Setup AWS KMS**

-   Create KMS keys for encrypting and decrypting private keys.

-4. **Deploy Lambda Functions**

-   Deploy the following Lambda functions using the AWS Lambda console or AWS CLI:
-   - AML Checker
-   - Wallet Generator
-   - Deposit
-   - Transfer Financial Instrument
-   - Transfer Stablecoin
-   - Encrypt PrivateKey
-   - Decrypt PrivateKey

-5. **Configure API Gateway**

-   Set up API Gateway to trigger the Lambda functions based on API requests from Bubble.io.

-6. **Setup Bubble.io Frontend**

-   Use Bubble.io to create the user interface for interacting with the platform.
-Integrate with AWS API Gateway for backend operations.

-7. **Integrate with XRPL RPC**

-   Ensure secure access to XRPL RPC for interacting with smart contracts on the XRPL ledger. **Implement Authorized Trust Lines setup.**

-8. **Integrate Third-Party KYC/AML Service**

-   Configure the WebHook integration to receive updates on the KYC/AML status of users and take necessary actions within the platform.

 ## Running the Service

 1. **User Operations**